 Day 05: Dharapani - Koto (2600meters) 5 - 6 hrs / 1010 m ascent / 90 m descent

-As a part of trekking ritual the day start early.
+As a part of trekking ritual the day starts early.
 We start by having breakfast at Dharapani and with the beautiful views of the mountains we move forward towards Bagarchhap.
 In season, you can enjoy beautiful blossoms of Rhododendron and walk through the forest of pine and oak.
-The views on the other hand of Ngadi Chuli and Manaslu is beyond spectacular.
+The views on the other hand of Ngadi Chuli and Manaslu are beyond spectacular.
 Overnight in Koto.

 Day 06: Koto - Dharamshala (3230meters) 4 - 5 hrs / 700 m ascent / 20 m descent